redhawk668/ZX-Spectrum-S-Video/README.md

 Rev. A is a through hole design and uses transistors to amplify the signal.

 Rev. D01 is the final design and is based on the THS7314D chip.
 This design is a minor improvement to Rev. D. Two resistors have been removed, this was causing a dim picture on some displays.
 This PCB is a 4-layer design, with seperated ground/power planes.
+For the connection to the ZX Spectrum a JST connector is used on this design.

 I have included the Gerber files from each design, so you can have the PCB of your choice manufactured by your preferred manufacturer.